haleighebrown/MSGC-Balloon-Trajectory-Prediction/README.md

 # MSGC-Balloon-Trajectory-Prediction
 This repository contains working versions of MSGC's Balloon Trajectory Prediction code.
-Full descriptions and instructions can be found within the README document.
+This code runs off of WRF output files of any increment (research suggests hourly is best).